Every 12 minutes, someone in the UK unlocks equity tied into their home!

 There are many people that have been looking for a way to create some financial stability in the later years of their lives.
 The number of people turning to equity release ahead of retirement is increasing, and it’s not hard to understand why.

 Equity release combined with other income sources can help provide an improved quality of life during retirement without needing any extra work.
-It’s an easy and secure investment with no risk or commissions if you remain in your home until your retirement day.
+It’s an easy and secure investment with no risk or commissions if you remain in your home until you pass away or move into long-term care.